-The Accelerated Ministries Program (AMP) is a degree program for anyone, twenty-five years of age or older, who desires training for professional or volunteer ministry.
-The program offers Biblical and practical studies and assumes an academic or vocational background that contributes to effectiveness in ministry.
-The student must choose one of the following six ministry tracks: Christian Education Ministry, Counseling Ministry, Cross-Cultural Ministry, Pastoral Ministry, Worship Ministry, and Youth Ministry.
-The student will schedule courses in consultation with the AMP Director and the adviser of each track.
-The student completing the program will be equipped to:
+Adult learning programs are designed for anyone, twenty-five years of age or older, who desires training for professional or volunteer ministry.
+The programs offer Biblical and practical studies and assumes an academic or vocational background that contributes to effectiveness in ministry.
+The student may choose one of the following seven A.A.
+Programs: Christian Education, Counseling Ministry, Cross-Cultural Ministry, Family Life Education, Pastoral Ministry, Worship Ministry, and Youth Ministry.
+Students completing an adult learning program will be equipped to:

-- Communicate the gospel effectively; - Evangelize in a given community; - Administer church programs appropriate for each track; - Build a Christ-like moral and ethical foundation for living; - Demonstrate a knowledge of the contents and theology of the Bible and reliable approaches to its interpretation.
+- Administer church programs appropriate for each A.A. degree; - Demonstrate knowledge of the contents and theology of the Bible and reliable approaches to its interpretation; - Demonstrate essential skills for professional people such as proficiency in oral and written communication.